arc-bphc/arc-iot/arc-iot.md

 * The bombs in the Arena are scattered throughout a maze.
 * This maze is open from the top and can be seen by the participants controlling the bot.
 * The bombs are cardboard boxes of cubes of a consistent size of 5cm x 5cm x 5cm.
-The bombs are labelled with numberr and mounted with an LED showing the state of the bomb.
-The bomb may *only* be moved when it has been defused.
+The bombs are labelled with number.
+The bomb may *only* be moved when it has been disarmed.
-* The bomb maze section has several RFID tags scattered throughout it, each of which correspond to a bomb.
+* The bomb maze section has several RFID tags scattered throughout it, each of which correspond to one bomb.
-* The robot must scan this RFID tag to defuse the bomb.
+* The robot must scan this RFID tag to disarm the bomb.
 The value scanned off the RFID tag is to be sent to a server listening on an IP address speicifed at the beginning of the competition.
-The server will then send an numeric instructions to the robot.
+A display will then indicate the bomb to be moved to the Quarantine area.

-The server will be provided by the organisers.
+The server and display will be provided by the organisers.

 ### Bomb Quarantine

-* After the bomb has been defused, it has to be moved to a 'quarantine' separated from the maze.
+* After the bomb has been disarmed, it has to be moved to a 'Quarantine' separated from the maze.
 On placing the bomb here, the participant will be awarded points.
 Please see the 'Gameplay' section for more details on the scoring system.

 ![](maze.png)